-First 7 members of Barvalipe Academy will be nominated by ERIAC’s Board “Pakiv”.
+The first 7 members of the Barvalipe Academy will be nominated by ERIAC’s Board “Pakiv”.
 The remaining 8 members of the Baravlipe Academy will be elected by the members through the thematic sections.
 Each section will delegate two representatives to Barvalipe.

 In 2011 Professor Brooks was awarded a prestigious Fulbright-University of the Arts London Distinguished Chair Award and she spent the academic year 2011/2012 at TrAIN – the Research Centre for Transnational Art, Identity and Nation.
 Part of the award supported Professor Brooks’ delivery of a lecture series in conjunction with the Tate Gallery, London.

 Brooks serves as a member of numerous boards and commissions, including the USC Shoah Foundation VHA External Advisory Committee, the RomArchive, the European Roma Rights Centre, and the Rutgers Center for Historical Analysis.
 She is a member of the US Delegation to the International Holocaust Remembrance Alliance and its Roma Genocide Working Group.

 In 2016, she was appointed by President Obama to the U.S. Holocaust Memorial Council.